NCAA Division I: Finances

-Division I athletic programs generated $8.7 billion in revenue in the 2009–2010 academic year.
+Division I athletic programs generated $8.7 billion in revenue in the 2009–10 academic year.
 Men's teams provided 55%, women's teams 15%, and 30% was not categorized by sex or sport.
 Football and men's basketball are usually a university's only profitable sports, and are called "revenue sports".
 From 2008 to 2012, 205 varsity teams were dropped in NCAA Division I – 72 for women and 133 for men, with men's tennis, gymnastics and wrestling hit particularly hard.

 In the Football Bowl Subdivision (130 schools in 2017), between 50 and 60 percent of football and men's basketball programs generated positive revenues (above program expenses).
 However, in the Football Championship Subdivision (124 schools in 2017), only four percent of football and five percent of men's basketball programs generated positive revenues.

 In 2012, 2% of athletic budgets were spent on equipment, uniforms and supplies for male athletes at NCAA Division I Football Bowl Subdivision school, with the median spending per-school at $742,000.

 In 2014, the NCAA and the student athletes debated whether student athletes should be paid.
-In April, the NCAA approved students-athletes getting free unlimited meals and snacks.
+In April, the NCAA approved students-athletes receiving free unlimited meals and snacks.
 The NCAA stated "The adoption of the meals legislation finished a conversation that began in the Awards, Benefits, Expenses and Financial Aid Cabinet.
 Members have worked to find appropriate ways to ensure student-athletes get the nutrition they need without jeopardizing Pell Grants or other federal aid received by the neediest student-athletes.
 With their vote, members of the council said they believe loosening NCAA rules on what and when food can be provided from athletics departments is the best way to address the issue."

-According to the finance section of the NCAA page, "The NCAA receives most of its annual revenue from two sources: television and marketing rights for the Division I Men’s Basketball Championship and ticket sales for all championships.
+According to the finance section of the NCAA page, "The NCAA receives most of its annual revenue from two sources: television and marketing rights for the Division I Men's Basketball Championship and ticket sales for all championships.
 That money is distributed in more than a dozen ways — almost all of which directly support NCAA schools, conferences and nearly half a million student-athletes.
-About 60% of the NCAA’s annual revenue — around $600 million — is annually distributed directly to Division I member schools and conferences, while more than $150 million funds Division I championships" (NCAA 2021).
+About 60% of the NCAA's annual revenue — around $600 million — is annually distributed directly to Division I member schools and conferences, while more than $150 million funds Division I championships" (NCAA 2021).

-Finances

 Football conferences

 Under NCAA regulations, all Division I conferences defined as "multisport conferences" must meet the following criteria: